Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/proposal.md

 ### Development Plan

 #### What platform to support?
-**My current plan is to make it an Android app.** I might try to use the cross-platform development capabilities of my other choices below but Apple makes things difficult as Kotlin, which is in development but available for cross-platform, [expects me to have Xcode][4] to test on iOS phones which is exclusive to macs [4].
+**My current plan is to make it an Android app.** I might try to use the cross-platform development capabilities of my other choices below but Apple makes things difficult as Kotlin, which is in development but available for cross-platform, [expects me to have Xcode][link4] to test on iOS phones which is exclusive to macs [4].

 #### Language and Integrated Development Environment (IDE) decisions
-I intend to continue using [Android Studio][5] as my IDE for this project.
-I chose this because I am more familiar with it as I used it during my May term Android development class and it's Google's official Android app IDE.
+I intend to continue using [Android Studio][link5] as my IDE for this project.
+I chose this because I am more familiar with it as I used it during my May term Android development class and it's Google's official Android app IDE [5].
 This means it will be up to date and have a lot of helpful documentation and helpful sources online.

-I will continue using Kotlin in [Android Studio][5] as I did during my May term.
-It is [Google's top pick for Android development](https://techcrunch.com/2022/08/18/five-years-later-google-is-still-all-in-on-kotlin/).
+I will continue using Kotlin in [Android Studio][link5] as I did during my May term.
+It is [Google's top pick for Android development][link6] [5][6].
 [JetBrains, the creator of Kotlin, also officially supports IntelliJ IDEA and Android Studio](https://kotlinlang.org/docs/kotlin-ide.html#intellij-idea) so this will be a stable coding environment to work in.

 I also chose these options as they have support for [multiple platforms including mobile support in beta](https://kotlinlang.org/docs/multiplatform-mobile-getting-started.html).
 Meaning if this project were to attempt iOS or other support one day, most of the code should be reusable.
 Though I am partly [risking needing to rewrite other parts of my code](https://kotlinlang.org/docs/multiplatform.html) if "migration steps" for updates are needed.